The Falling Angel

 Join us for biweekly ekphrastic writing challenges.
 See why so many writers are hooked on ekphrastic!
 We feature some of the most accomplished influential poets writing today, and we also welcome emerging or first time writers and those who simply want to experience art in a deeper way or try something creative.

-The prompt this time is The Best is Yet to Come, by Lorette C. Luzajic.
-Deadline is March 6, 2020.
+The prompt this time is Fantasy on Faust, by Mariano Fortuny.
+Deadline is April 3, 2020.

 1. Use this visual art prompt as a springboard for your writing.
 It can be a poem or short prose (fiction or nonfiction.)
 You can research the artwork or artist and use your discoveries to fuel your writing, or you can let the image alone provoke your imagination.

 2. Write as many poems and stories as you like.
 Send only your best works or final draft, not everything.
 (Please note, experimental formats are difficult to publish online.
 We will consider them but they present technical difficulties with web software that may not be easily resolved.)
 Please copy and paste your submission into the body of the email, even if you include an attachment such as Word or PDF.

 3. Have fun.

 Send your work to email@example.com.
 Challenge submissions sent to the other inboxes will most likely be lost as those are read in chronological order of receipt, weeks or longer behind, and are not seen at all by guest editors.
 They will be discarded.
 Sorry.

 5.Include FORTUNY WRITING CHALLENGE in the subject line.